 Click OK.

-The constraints are applied to the geometry and display in the Canvas.
+The Align Constraint is created between the components.
 If you created one row, a new assembly Constraint displays in the Browser > Relationships folder.
 If you created more than one row, a Constraint Set is added with multiple constraints nested under it.